 - 13.B.7.a.
-Full-time Professor On-Campus Load: A full-time professor shall have at least 33% (5 LHE) of their load on campus for each regular primary term.
-The proportion of hybrid courses that is taught on-campus shall count as part of the five (5) LHE on campus load requirement. - 13.B.7.a.1.
-Overload: A full-time professor may teach distance learning courses as overload during the primary terms in consultation with the dean or appropriate educational administrator.

-- 13.B.7.a.2.
-Hybrid Classes: A full-time professor may teach 100% (15 LHE) of each primary term assignment as hybrid course. - 13.B.7.a.3.
-Scheduling Deviations: Any scheduling deviation from the Full-time Professor Load Requirement must be approved by the applicable department chair and the division dean.
-The President of the Faculty Association and the appropriate Vice President shall be notified of all deviations. - 13.B.7.a.4.
+Full-time Faculty Load Limitation: A full-time professor shall have at least 33% (5 LHE) of their load on campus for each regular primary term.
+The proportion of hybrid courses that is taught oncampus shall count as part of the 5 LHE on campus requirement. - 13.B.7.a.1.
+Overload: A full-time professor may teach distance learning courses as overload during the primary terms in consultation with the dean or appropriate educational administrator. - 13.B.7.a.2.
+Hybrid Classes: A full-time professor may teach 100% (15 LHE) of each primary term assignment as hybrid courses. - 13.B.7.a.3.
+Deviations: Any deviation from this load limitation must be approved by the department chair, the division dean, and the Vice President of Instruction.
+The President of the Faculty Association will be notified of all deviations. - 13.B.7.a.4.
 Weekly Obligations: All full-time professors teaching distance learning courses are subject to the provisions of Article 10.A and Article 10.Q.6, which require work days on campus depending upon load. - 13.B.7.b.
-Adjunct and Full-time Professors Teaching Intersessions: Adjunct and full-time professors teaching intersessions may teach a maximum of ten (10) LHE of their assignment as online learning, hybrid, or any combination of online learning and hybrid courses. - 13.B.7.c.
-Merging of Course Shells: A professor shall be allowed to merge course shells for the same modalities and courses.
-The professor shall be FERPA compliant. - 13.B.7.d.
-Double Ticket Courses: No online or DL courses shall be scheduled as Double Ticket.
-This does not apply to on-campus in-person assignments. - 13.B.8.
-Virtual Office Hours: Virtual office hours may be held in proportion to the professor's distance learning load so long as the proportionate office hour is conducted in a synchronous.
+Adjunct and Full-time Professors Teaching Intersessions: Adjunct and full-time professors teaching intersessions may teach a maximum of 10 LHE of their assignment as online learning, hybrid, or any combination of online learning and hybrid courses. - 13.B.8.
+Virtual Office Hours: Virtual office hours may be held in proportion to the professor's distance learning load so long as the proportionate office hour is conducted in a synchronous mode.
 The establishment of virtual office hours shall be communicated to division offices and students via the course syllabus.
-Hybrid office hours may be held either on campus or. as virtual office hours after consultation with the dean or the appropriate manager. - 13.B.9.
+Hybrid office hours may be held either on campus or as virtual office hours after consultation with the dean or the appropriate manager in proportion to the hours the course is conducted online and face-to-face. - 13.B.9.
 Traditional Offerings: Whenever a distance learning course is offered, the traditional, on-campus, course shall also be offered at least once a year in consultation with the dean or appropriate educational administrator. - 13.B.10.
 Class Size for Distance Learning Classes: The class size limit for a distance learning class shall be the same as for traditional classes (face-to-face).